Hospital Management System: Features, Benefits, and Cost to Develop

 There is another great improvement with the NativeScript Core Theme and it is nothing but the relief provided from the manual setting of classes to components.
 As soon as you install the theme all the components start functioning and they look more beautiful than earlier.
 As for old apps, there’s really nothing to worry about and they function as they are expected to function.

 The new NativeScript 6.0 version will also come equipped with support for Angular 8 and Ivy, the rendering engine of the framework.
 Ivy, the rendering engine of new Angular 8 will help you create files easily and compile code in less time while ensuring optimum performance for the app.

 The new NativeScript provides support for another highly popular app development framework called Vue.js.
-With the new NativeScript version you can easily incorporate new features and functionalities of the Vue.js framework while making use of NativeScript plugins better.
+With the new NativeScript version you can easily incorporate new features and functionalities of the Vue.js framework while making use of NativeScript plugins better

-Font icons emerged as a great way to deal with the regular concerns that web and mobile app developers frequently face in regard to the management of assets, variety of font and image sizes, utilising image resources, etc. The feature was already available with the earlier NativeScript version and the new NativeScript 6.0 version only fine-tuned it further to ensure better visual experience.
+Font icons emerged as a great way to deal with the regular concerns that web and mobile app developers frequently face in regard to the management of assets, variety of font and image sizes, utilizing image resources, etc. The feature was already available with the earlier NativeScript version and the new NativeScript 6.0 version only fine-tuned it further to ensure better visual experience.

 As far as the visual layout for the app design is concerned, a much improved and more flexible layout for more flexible and effortless design is introduced now with NativeScript 6.0.

 Along with this, the new NativeScript version is likely to regard the “markingMode:none” as the default option for developing a new mobile app.
 This is expected to speed up Android development by at least 30% and reduce the iOS startup time by at least 10%.
 All these clearly show the huge boost mobile developers will enjoy with the release of NativeScript 6.0 version.